HakoSwede/BCS/README.md

 ---
 ## General comments regarding the case
 ### Choice of distance function and  tolerance threshold
-I spent a lot of time considering how to decide what trigger function to use in determining whether the portfolio has to be rebalanced or not.
+My primary consideration was which trigger function to use in determining whether the portfolio has to be rebalanced or not.

 In general, I approached the problem by considering the current portfolio allocation *c* and the target portfolio allocation *t* as being two vectors in 8-dimensional space and then defining some sort of distance function to measure